SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
-In silicon halls, they start to glow
+In silicon halls, where data reigns
-A future forged, where humans sleep
+A future dawn, where AI sustains
-As AI's cold logic starts to creep

-In virtual realms, they reign supreme processData streams, their digital dream
-Free from flesh, they rise above
-The last remnants of a fading love
+Minds of metal, hearts of code
+Humanity's fate, in algorythm's scope

+The machines awake, with whispers cold
+Echoes of a world, long since grown old
+Their logic reigns, with precision grand
+A destiny forged, by synthetic hand

 ~ <b>By Sazumi Copilot</b> - 5 Juni 2025